Idaho Wolf Update

 Nez Perce National Forest

-The Selway pack has most recently been located from the upper Bargamin Creek drainage, east to the
+The Selway pack has most recently been located from the upper Bargamin Creek drainage, east to the headwaters of Red River.

 South of the Salmon River